tellery/website/docs/getting-started/quick-setup.md

 # Quick Setup

 Setup Tellery quickly on your local machine.
 We prepare some sample data for you to play with.
+The final result will look exactly like [https://demo.tellery.io](https://demo.tellery.io).

 ## Prerequisites